SpaceEEC/crux_interaction/lib/interaction/application_command/chat_input.md

 end
 ```

-A command using autocomplete to suggest the user options to chose from.
+A command using autocomplete to dynamically suggest the user options to chose from as they are typing:
 ```elixir
 defmodule MyBot.Tag do
   @moduledoc false